Worried about money?

 If you’re worried about missing repayments, get in touch with the company you owe money to as soon as possible – whether that’s your bank, mortgage provider or a utility company.
 They are likely to be understanding of your situation and may be able to offer a solution – such as a new payment schedule, a payment holiday or a deadline change.

 Prioritise your debts

-If you have multiple debts, it can be difficult to know which to pay off first – especially if you are receiving letters or calls, which can make things seem even more urgent.
+If you have multiple debts, it can be difficult to know what to pay off first – especially if you’re receiving letters or calls, which can make things seem even more urgent.
 Some debts are more important than others because the consequence of not paying them can be more serious.
-Priority debts include:

 - Your rent or mortgage

 - Court fines